Stockton, New Jersey: History

 Stockton is located along the Delaware River north of Lambertville.
 The community was first known as Reading Ferry and later as Howell's Ferry.
 The name was changed to Centre Bridge Station to match the name of the post office and hamlet on the Pennsylvania side of the river.
 The name became Stockton with the creation of a railroad station and a local post office in 1851.
 The community was named in honor of U.S. Senator Robert Field Stockton, who was instrumental in the creation of the Delaware and Raritan Canal.
 Stockton soon began to develop as an industrious town with mills and quarries sprouting in the area.
 In 1852 the Belvidere Delaware Railroad reached town and accelerated its prosperity.
-The Borough was incorporated in 1898, having been separated from Delaware Township.
+The borough was incorporated in 1898, having been separated from Delaware Township.

 Historic locations and sightseeing

 The Stockton Inn (formerly known as Colligan's Stockton Inn) was established in 1710.
 The inn's Dog & Deer Tavern first opened in 1796.
-The inn that was the inspiration for Richard Rodgers for his hit song "There's a Small Hotel" sung in the 1936 Broadway musical On Your Toes.
+The inn was the inspiration for Lorenz Hart for his hit song "There's a Small Hotel" sung in the 1936 Broadway musical On Your Toes.
 First built as a private residence it is believed to have been converted to an inn around 1832.

 The Delaware River Mill Society was formed to preserve and promote the buildings and site known as Prallsville Mills.
 John Prall Jr., became the owner of the site in 1794 and with his settlement the area became known as Prallsville.

 The Delaware River Mill Society is a private non-profit organization responsible for the restoration, maintenance, and operation of the historic John Prall Jr. House and the Prallsville Mills Complex, which was listed on the National Register of Historic Places in 1973.
 The entire property became part of the D & R Canal State Park in 1973.
 In 1976 when the State of New Jersey was unable to fund the restoration of its newly acquired Prallsville Mills, local citizens formed the Delaware River Mill Society, to "restore, preserve, operate, maintain and interpret" the historic site.

 Prallsville Mills has become a place of cultural and environmental events attracting widespread participation.
 Visitors can tour 10 historic buildings including an 1877 grist mill, a 1790 linseed oil mill, an 1850 saw mill and a 1900 grain silo.
 Concerts, art exhibitions, antique shows, holiday parties, school fund-raiser auctions, meetings, as well as private parties, are a source of income for restoration and maintenance of the site.
 The site currently includes artist Ty Hodanish's studio and gallery, known as The Art Colony, which is housed in the Linseed Mill.
 The Mill is also situated in the center of the Delaware River Scenic Byway.